 What about sick children?

-We try to keep our nurseries as healthy as possible.
-We ask that children with a fever, gastrointestinal distress in the last 24 hours, or if they have a thick, colored nasal discharge not to be placed in the nursery.
+We try to keep our nursery as healthy as possible.
+We ask that children with a fever, gastrointestinal distress in the last 24 hours, or if they have a thick, colored nasal discharge, not be placed in the nursery.
 However, because many illnesses are most contagious before symptoms appear, children will pick up colds, etc, in the nursery, just as they would in any group setting.
 Children who are too sick for the nursery, but well enough to be at church, are welcome in the worship service.

 Will my child get a snack?